-A urinalysis drug screening for new applicants and transferring veteran justice officers should take place during the application process.
-The agency may designate a specific time within the application process for the drug screening to take place so long as the date of employment is not more than 60 days from the date the laboratory reports the test results.
-[12 NCAC 10B .0301(a)(6)(e)].
+A urinalysis drug screening for new applicants and transferring veteran law enforcement officers should take place during the application process.
+The agency may designate a specific time within the application process.
+The agency may designate a specific time within the application process for the drug screening to take place so long as the date of employment is not more than 90 days from the date the laboratory reports the test results.
+[12 NCAC 09B .0101 (5)(e)]